Posted on April 7, 2023

 Paige hates the “9-5 doldrums.”

-Maybe you already know that Paige Young’s other “claim to fame” is appearing on internet lists and articles about Playboy Playmates who died young and/or committed suicide.
-(See my “About” page.)
+Maybe you already know that Paige Young’s other claim to fame is appearing on internet lists and articles about Playboy Playmates who died before their time.
+(See “About” page.)

 What follows are several articles I found from 1968 and 1969 on a newspaper archive website.

 Some articles are revealing and appear to be truthful.
-Paige gives a few contradictory answers on the subject of her body and weight for centerfold “acceptability.”
+Paige gives a few contradictory answers on the topic of weight gain/loss for centerfold approval.

 “I met Paige when I was 14.
-She was signing autographs at the Boston car show. in late 1968.
+She was signing autographs at the Boston car show in late 1968.
 We talked about art.
 She was intelligent, beautiful, and kind.
-I’m looking to find original art by her as I think she was a great artist who was hobbled by her beauty. ” Feedback left by a reader, Daniel, he describes more details in the e-mail below:
+I’m looking to find original art by her as I think she was a great artist who was hobbled by her beauty. “

 I vividly remember Paige.
 She was beautiful and intelligent.”